 Everything in our lives has as much power as we give it.
 And we can give our kids the power to always feel safe.

 None of my sons was a perfect match to the one-size-fits-all aspect of the public school system.
-One of them dropped out of our city’s gifted education program because he was bored, and then he quit the ninth grade twice.
-Another got in trouble because he didn’t like to go to school on Mondays.
+One of them dropped out of his school’s gifted program, because he was bored.
+Another faced challenges, because he didn’t like to go to school on Mondays.

 As they moved out of their teen years, they all went on quests.
 One climbed through the night to the top of the Giza Pyramid in Cairo.
 One spent an intense night alone, sitting out a lightning storm on the edge of Stromboli’s volcano.
 And one volunteered with a relief agency, digging water wells in Ethiopia.
 And today, they’re all rich in authenticity, integrity and self-knowledge.

 And one of the best ways we can help our kids get along in school is to not hassle them about school, and to be a continually curious person ourselves in their presence.
 That way, we teach them to be curious, and to want to know and understand.
 If we can impart that to our kids, we won’t need to worry about their grades.

-When my sons were old enough to stay home alone together, I would go out for the evening and then arrive home after bedtime, pull up in the driveway, and through the windows I could see bodies flying in every direction, racing to the bedrooms.
+When my sons were old enough to stay home alone together, I would sometimes go out for the evening and then arrive home after bedtime, pull up in the driveway, and through the windows I could see bodies flying in every direction, racing to the bedrooms.
 Inside, I’d feel the back of the TV to see whether it was still warm, and of course it was.

+I was fortunate to have a mom whose nature was to be happy and to laugh a lot.
+And she wasn’t afraid to be different and to do unusual things.
 She took up piano at age fifty, attending recitals alongside seven-year-olds.
 At seventy, she began ballroom dance lessons.
 At ninety, she learned to email.
 She never assumed that she was too old.
 And she had an innate knowing that she had worth, that it didn’t matter what others thought, and that she would be able to figure things out.

 For most of my childhood, we lived in a log cabin in the middle of a forest.
 The driveway out was a mile long, the acreage was fenced, and we had a horse that had full run of the area.
 My mom felt sorry for him when he had to stay home alone.
 So to keep him happy, she left the kitchen radio playing, and he would stand by the open window to listen to the music.

 We may be thinking, “But what about my bank account?
 I don’t have enough money to be happy,” and that will result in poverty consciousness.
 We may be thinking, “But what about my partner?
-She’s terrible, so I can’t feel good,” and that will result in marriage problems.
+She’s bad, so I can’t feel good,” and that will result in marriage problems.

-It’s not possible to hold onto negative thoughts when we’re choosing happiness and enjoying life.
-And in all of these points, whatever we decide to teach our children is less important than who we are in front of them, because that’s what they’ll take into adulthood.
-So let’s give them the best that we are.
+Whatever our ideals and beliefs, and whatever we decide to teach our children and pass on to them as our values, it’s less important than who we are in front of them, because that’s what they’ll take into adulthood.